Homsey/Homsey.github.io/README.md

 Not gonna lie...
 Im i have no clue how i even got here.
 So to anyone who's reading this just know i'm gonna take over the world but not in a drmatic way.
-Just simple and quietly.
+Simple and quietly.